Privacy and Security in Blockchain

 - Each and every one of those blocks has its own special address.

-- A blockchain is a continuously growing list of linked data blocks, starting with the “genesis block” of the blockchain and progressing in chronological order from there.
+- A blockchain security is a continuously growing list of linked data blocks, starting with the “genesis block” of the blockchain and progressing in chronological order from there.

 - Data encryption is used to ensure that the right link to the previous block is written in stone and cannot be changed, and this is included in a new batch of data for validating transactions.